EcoDynIZW/GEE-PICX/README.md

 #### b.
 Select parameters

-* Now we can select all parameters *(Sentinel-2, path-to-asset, december 2022 - february 2023 (winter), 100 % cloud cover, default band selection, median, 10m resolution, UTM (EPSG: 32632))*
+* Now we can select all parameters *(Sentinel-2, path-to-asset, december 2022 - february 2023 (winter), 100 % cloud cover, default band selection, median, 10m resolution, UTM)*.
+All these parameters do not have to be specified in the given order.

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/parameter_example1.png">